-- The Office of Equal Opportunity and Diversity, 202 Jessup Hall, 319-335-0705, will assist in determining whether there is a potential policy violation related to a protected classification, and whether reporting pursuant to paragraph e below is required.
+- The Office of Institutional Equity, 202 Jessup Hall, 319-335-0705, will assist in determining whether there is a potential policy violation related to a protected classification, and whether reporting pursuant to paragraph e below is required.

 - For situations involving faculty and/or staff, the Threat Assessment Team is available to assist with assessing situations, planning the actions needed, and carrying out those actions.
 This team may be contacted at Organizational Effectiveness, 121-50 University Services Building, 319-335-2955.
 (See also VI-32 University of Iowa Threat Assessment Program.)

 - For situations involving students, contact the Office of the Dean of Students, 135 Iowa Memorial Union, 319-335-1162.

 - When a complaint is brought informally, the person(s) charged in the complaint will not ordinarily be informed of the complaint without the consent of the impacted party unless circumstances require (such as when there are multiple complaints against the same person or allegations are particularly egregious).
 No disciplinary action can be taken against a person charged in an informal complaint, and there will be no record of the complaint in the person's employment or student disciplinary file, unless the person is notified of the charges and given an opportunity to respond.